nengo/nengo/docs/networks.rst

 (i.e., `.Node`, `.Ensemble`, `.Connection`, and `.Network` instances, though usually not `.Probe` instances.)
 Like most abstractions, this helps with code-reuse and maintainability.
-You'll find the documentation for the various pre-built networks below.
+You'll find the documentation
+for the reusable networks included with Nengo below.

+You may also want to build your own reusable networks.
-Building your own network can be a great way to encapsulate parts of your model, making your code easier to understand, easier to re-use, and easier to share.
+Doing so can help encapsulate parts of your model, making your code easier to understand, easier to re-use, and easier to share.
-The following examples will help you to build your own networks:
+The following examples will
+help you build your own reusable networks:

 .. toctree::